Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 > The passphrase prevents this from happening!
 >
 > If you decide to use a passphrase, you will always be asked what that
-> passphrase is everytime you do a pull or push to your remote repository.
+> passphrase is every time you do a pull or push to your remote repository.
 There
 > is a way to avoid this by using keychains.
 If you would like to know more
 > about this, here is a link to get more info: [Ubuntu / Debian Linux Install
 > Keychain SSH Key Manager For OpenSSH](https://www.cyberciti.biz/faq/ubuntu-debian-linux-server-install-keychain-apt-get-command/)